ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Parts of speech tags for languages

-For English, the Multilingual tokenizer uses the part-of-speech tags that are listed in the following table.
+For all supported languages, the Multilingual tokenizer uses the part-of-speech tags that are listed in the following table.

 | Tag     | Descriptions              |
 |---------|---------------------------|